 Your pelvic floor is an intricate and complex part of your body, so

 DIY-ing diagnosis and treatment is a really bad idea.
-Right up there with stalking your ex on social media or cutting your own fringe.
+Right up there with stalking your ex on social media or cutting your own bangs.

 Pelvic floor dysfunction can be so tricky that even medical professionals sometimes have a hard time getting the diagnosis right.
 And without understanding exactly what is going on with your body, treating your pain and symptoms is almost impossible.